 "I hate it here!
 I want to come home."

-Bowling: Try to clarify what drives these feelings.
+Dr. John Bowling, President, Olivet Nazarene University, Bourbonnais, Illinois: Try to clarify what drives these feelings.
 Is there a roommate problem?
 Loneliness?
 Academic problems?
 Most students have trouble adjusting to college life at first.
 There's separation anxiety, culture shock, newfound freedom, all thrown at them at once.
 It can be overwhelming, and coming home may look like an easy out.
-At any rate, approach this subject long before your child packs up for school.
+Approach this subject long before your child packs up for school.
 Say, "A lot of students feel like they hate college at first.
-If you should start feeling that way, call me and we'll talk."
+If you start feeling that way, call me and we'll talk."
 If you do receive this call, encourage your child to hold steady.
 When he gets over the initial shock, he'll probably learn to love the school.

-Dugger: As a parent you need to ask some questions.
+Tom Dugger, Former Vice President for Business and Student Affairs, Hannibal La-Grange University, Hannibal, Missouri: Ask some questions.
 "Are you going to class?
 What are you doing after class?
 What are you doing at night?
 Have you made any friends?"
 If your child is sitting in his room every night instead of getting out and meeting other students, what he's feeling is loneliness and isolation.
-Often a student who was particularly popular and successful in high school gets to college and realizes they're just like everybody else.
-That has a big effect on how they feel about the place.
 The best thing parents can do is encourage their child to get out and make friends and talk to someone (their resident assistant, a counselor, a dean of students) about their needs and unhappiness.